-I roamed the streets with Jake and Linoy, documenting the lives of the people who lived in the communes of Medellin.
+I roamed the streets with Jake documenting the lives of the people who lived in the communes of Medellin.
 Life in the communes stood in stark contrast to the cute cafes and youth hostels we had previously been exposed to.
 I could have stayed in that commune for weeks documenting daily life.
-However, 20 minutes into our photo walk a group of young men about our age started cat calling Linoy.
+However, 20 minutes into our photo walk a group of young men about our age started cat calling one of the girls.
 I’ve learned to ignore this type of sexist harassment in Latin America, even though I’m tempted to stand up for her every time.
-She’s confessed to me that growing up in the Middle East prepared her for life as a foreign woman traveling through Central and South American countries, but I'm still bothered every time it happens.
+She’s confessed to me that growing up where she did prepared her for life as a foreign woman traveling through Central and South American countries, but I'm still bothered every time it happens.
 I've witnessed her undergo this type of harassment in Mexico, Cuba, Guatemala, Colombia, and every other country in Latin America we've traveled to.
 Still, I can’t help feeling my blood pressure rise every time as I fight the temptation to stand up for her.
 On wards we walked.

 When we reached the city station, it appeared we had arrived at the beginning of rush hour in the subway.
 Lines stretch far outside of the station, and we elected to take a taxi back to the flat to save time.
 This would turn out to be our worst decision of the entire trip.

 The ride back was sweltering.
 After the cool mountain breeze we had just experienced the hot interior of this run down cab felt like a sauna.
-Linoy being by my side was the only thing that made the trip back bearable.
 When we pulled up to the neighborhood we were staying in, our cab driver elected to drop us off outside of the gate instead of pulling inside the neighborhood.
 Jake was asleep in the front seat, passed out from the heat and exhaustion from our morning adventure.
 With my camera by my side, I counted out the cash to pay our driver.
 That’s when I heard his voice: “Dame la camera.”
 My window had been rolled down because of the sweltering afternoon heat and lack of A/C. I looked to my side and realized in an instant what was happening.
 We had been followed from the commune.
 A man on a motor bike had stuck a revolver through the window of the taxi and was asking for my camera in a low voice so as not to draw attention of the security guards in the gate less than five meters away.
 I was at gunpoint, and no one knew but me.

 I began shouting immediately for everyone to get out of the car, hoping to startle the would be thief into a retreat.
-At the same time, I shoved Linoy out of the car and out of range of the gun.
 Our stalker didn't seem keen on leaving empty handed.
 I dropped my wallet, clutched my camera.
 The only thing I could think about was keeping my travel partners safe and salvaging the only film shots I had from the commune.
 I ran for my life shouting to the nearby guards who were our only chance to live.
 As I was running, I looked back to a terrifying sight.
 Jake was just waking up in the front seat, unaware that we had been followed.
 The taxi driver was shouting at him and shoving him out of the car, which Jake at first mistook for an impatient driver eager to move on to his next fare.
 However, as he looked into the back seat to look for me, he saw the man on the moto pulling his revolver back through the window of the car.
 The cash I had left on the seat just out of reach, and the guards had charged the street with shotguns.
 None of us stopped running until we were through the gate and out of site of that hellish taxi.

 I retrieved my wallet from the cab driver, accompanied by two armed guards, and had the police called.
 There was nothing that could be done though as none of the witnesses on that busy street saw his motorcycle tags.
 He had gotten away and our experience in Medellin had been irreparably marred.